chandanhpcic/docs/source/manual/how-tos/cloud_backup.rst

     .. image:: ./images/google_drive_new.png

--  Enter a name for the folder (for example "OPNsense Backups", it doesn't really matter) and then click the **CREATE** button:
+-  Enter a name for the folder (for example "Reticen8 Backups", it doesn't really matter) and then click the **CREATE** button:

     .. image:: ./images/google_drive_folder.png